-Each fiscal year, DRCOG prepares a list of projects for which federal funds were obligated by Dec.31 from data supplied by CDOT and the Federal Transit Administration.
-This list is presented to transportation committees and posted on the DRCOG website
+Each fiscal year, DRCOG prepares a listing of projects for which federal funds were obligated by December 31st from data supplied by CDOT and the Federal Transit Administration.
+This listing is presented to transportation committees and posted on the DRCOG website for public consumption.